nomech/sn-live-refresh/README.md

 ```

 ### 4. Change the URL and folder path
-Change the url path on line 14
+Change the URL path on line 14
 ```bash
   await page.goto('https://<instace-name>.service-now.com/);
 ```